CorsoSource/IgnitionCodegen/README.md

     --input-spec /path/to/openapi.yaml `
     --output ./test
 ```
+Note that the `--input-spec` parameter can be a YAML file as shown, a JSON file or a URL pointing to an OpenAPI specification.
+See the [usage documentation](https://openapi-generator.tech/docs/usage).

+## Using the generated client
-Running the above command will produce two zip files in the output directory:
+Generating a client with the above commands will produce two zip files in the output directory:
 ```
 .
 |- docs.zip     // Generated Markdown documentation